centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-rrdcached.md

 ## Prerequisites

-To use this connector you must have installed and configured RRDCached (read this [documentation](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html)).
+To use this connector you must have [installed and configured RRDCached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html).

 ### On a Centreon central or remote server